 |Amazon Basics Portable Air Conditioner||Check Price|

-The Serenelife SLPAC10 is considered the best quiet portable air conditioner on the market because of the price, size, noise level, and options available.
+We consider the Serenelife SLPAC10 the best quiet portable air conditioner on the market because of the price, size, noise level and options available.

 There are four variations of this air conditioner so you can choose the exact type and power you need.
-Below, you’ll find each option along with the ASHRAE and DOE BTU ratings.
+This includes:

 - 10,000/6,500 BTU AC Only

 - 10,000/6,500 BTU with Wi-Fi

 Regardless of the portable AC unit you choose, you’ll get these three modes to meet your cooling needs: air conditioning, fan only, and dehumidifier.
 If you choose one of the models with heat, then you can use it year-round.